NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 cd <Path to the cookbook repo>
 export TRT_COOKBOOK_PATH=$(pwd)  # NECESSARY!
-pip install -r requirements.txt python3 setup.py bdist_wheel
+pip install -r requirements.txt rm -rf build dist python3 setup.py bdist_wheel
 pip install dist/*.whl
-# For China users, you can add "-i https://pypi.tuna.tsinghua.edu.cn/simple" at the end of command above to accelerate downloading
+# For China users, you can add "-i https://pypi.tuna.tsinghua.edu.cn/simple" at the end of `pip` command above to accelerate downloading
 ```

 + \[Optional\] Prepare the dataset (following the steps in 00-Data/README.md) which some examples need.